lukskalashs/AI-Retrieval-Augmented-Generation-RAG-Pipeline/README.md

 > **Author:** Lukhanyo Floris Kalashe

 ![Project Header Image](data/dw.jpg)
-*(Note: Upload the generated image to your repo and update this path if needed)*

 ## Executive Summary
 This repository contains the code, evaluation notebooks, and final research paper for a localized **Retrieval-Augmented Generation (RAG)** system.
 Built to assist Software Engineering students, the system extracts factually grounded answers from highly fragmented, bullet-point-heavy university lecture slides.